bbauska/JS-svg/README.md

 });
 </pre>

-To create the base of our optical illusion, we need a total of eight rectangles.
+<p>To create the base of our optical illusion, we need a total of eight
+rectangles.
 Four of them will be white squares arranged in a particular order, and four will be thin gray rectangles used as separators.
 We'll use a couple of for loops to create these.
-First, the white squares:
+First, the white squares:</p>

 <pre>
 // <i>Create 4 x white squares within the pattern.</i>